eea/gemet/docs/new_api/source/index.rst

     |   meaning in a URI).

 .. function:: getConceptsMatchingKeyword(String keyword, int search_mode[, URI thesaurus_uri, String language])

-    :func:`getConceptsMatchingKeyword` Get a list of concepts matching a keyword for a particular thesaurus.

     :param keyword: A string representing the keyword to search for
     :param search_mode: An integer in the range 0 – 4 inclusive: